Red-chested cuckoo: Distribution and habitat

-Behaviour
+Behavior

 It is usually solitary and highly vocal and lives on forests and plantations.
 It eats insects including hairy caterpillars, spiders, centipedes, millipedes, slugs, snails, small vertebrates and berries.

 The red-chested cuckoo takes on more than a single mate (it is polygamous).
-The nesting habit of red-chested cuckoo is to use the nest of another bird (brood parasitism).
-About fifteen different species of small bird are parasitised but the most common hosts are the Cape robin-chat (Cossypha caffra), the Cape wagtail (Motacilla capensis) and the white-throated robin-chat (Cossypha humeralis).
+Like other cuckoos, the red-chested cuckoo lays its eggs in other birds' nests, leaving the parasitized birds to care for the cuckoo chicks, which they do, believing it is their own offspring (brood parasitism).
+About fifteen different species of small bird are victimized, but the most common hosts are the Cape robin-chat (Cossypha caffra), the Cape wagtail (Motacilla capensis) and the white-throated robin-chat (Cossypha humeralis).
 The surrogate family then raise the chick.
 The bird lays eggs which are brown in colour and number between 20 eggs per season in different nests.
-Like other cuckoos, the red-chested cuckoo lays its eggs in other birds’ nests, leaving the parasitized birds to care for the cuckoo chicks, which they do, believing it is their own offspring.